DS3a/vrx_autonav/README.md

-# Welcome to the vrx task
+# Welcome to the vrx task repository

 Problem Statement